 of India, China and Mongolia.

 Tourism in Himalayan Mountain Range

-The Indian Himalayan Mountain Range is a hot spot among climbers and trekkers throughout the world that offer some of the finest trekking and mountaineering challenges.
-Since most of India's northern boundary lies in these mountains, many areas close to the international borders have been declared off-limits for tourists, especially for foreigners.
-Territorial disputes and trouble caused by militants are other reasons why access to some parts of the Indian Himalayas is restricted.
-However, those parts that are accessible include many high mountain ranges; deep valleys; fantastic varieties of vegetation - ranging from dense tropical forests of the lower foothills to alpine and sub-alpine vegetation in the higher reaches and from the rain forests of the east to the desert vegetation in the barren Trans Himalayas.
+challenges.
+Since most of India's northern boundary lies in the Himalayan Mountains, many areas close to the international borders have been declared off-limits for tourists, especially for foreigners.
+Territorial disputes and trouble caused by militants are other reasons why access to some parts of Himalayan Mountain Range is restricted.
+However, many high mountain ranges and deep valleys are still accessible to the tourists.
+Himalayan Mountain Range is also associated with pilgrimage tourism